 - The Events staff are available as required to ensure easy egress into and out of all conference facilities and per guest needs and per event package.

-- Guide, Hearing and Assistance Dogs are welcome within the Sanctuary, however, due to Queensland Biosecurity restrictions and the safety of our wildlife, only certified service animals through approved trainers and training institutions (https://www.qld.gov.au/disability/out-and-about/ghad/choosing-ghad#trainers/) will be allowed on the premises.
+- Guide, Hearing and Assistance Dogs are welcome within the Sanctuary, however, due to Queensland Biosecurity restrictions and the safety of our wildlife, only certified service animals (https://www.qld.gov.au/disability/out-and-about/ghad/choosing-ghad#trainers/) will be allowed on the premises.

 - Assistance animals are not permitted into areas where one on one interaction with animals can occur.
 We are happy to provide more details when contact is made.

 - Sanctuary staff and volunteers are focussed on ensuring all guests receive the most memorable experience possible.

 - Our friendly Park Volunteers are easily recognisable in yellow polo shirts and are located throughout the Sanctuary.
 The volunteers are a source of information in regards to the wildlife, shows, exhibits and the park in general.

 - The majority of team members carry two-way radios as means of communication.
 If they are unsure of an answer to a question, a quick call can gather the appropriate and accurate response.